 - Whisk together flour, sugar, cocoa, baking soda, and salt in a large mixing bowl.
 (Don’t use a mixer.)

 - Combine water, oil, vinegar, instant coffee, and vanilla in a large measuring cup.
 Add to the dry ingredients and whisk just until combined, a few lumps are OK.

-- *I made the following high altitude adjustments: Decreased the sugar by 2 tablespoons, used 1 1/2 teaspoons baking soda and 2 1/4 cup hot water.
+- *I made the following high altitude adjustments: Decreased the sugar by 2 tablespoons, used 1 ½ teaspoons baking soda and 2 ¼ cup hot water.

 - In small saucepan combine sugar and corn starch.
 Gradually add in cherry liquid, stirring to dissolve sugar.
-Stir in cherries.
-Cook over medium high heat until mixture comes to a boil and thickens.
-Remove from heat and stir in butter.
-Cool completely before using.

-- Stir in sugar, cocoa, and salt.
+- Melt butter in a large saucepan over medium heat.
+Stir in sugar, cocoa, and salt.
 (Mixture will be thick and grainy.)

 - Combine heavy cream, sour cream, and instant coffee in a large measuring cup, mixing until smooth.
 Gradually add cream mixture to chocolate until blended and smooth.

-- Icing may be chilled until completely cold, then warmed gently in microwave until spreadable.
+- Remove from heat, add vanilla.
+Cool icing at room temperature until spreadable 2 – 3 hours.
+Icing may be chilled until completely cold, then warmed gently in microwave until spreadable.
 Heat at high power in 20-second intervals, stirring well after each interval.
 (I got a little impatient and whipped the frosting after two hours because it still hadn’t set up enough.)